Written by: Steve Sawyer

 Written by: Rob Barr

-This article is the first in a series of seven blogs relating to our 2015 Manifesto.
+This article is the third in a series of seven blogs relating to our 2015 Manifesto.

 Written by: Daniel Chapman